biermanr/intermediate-vim/0_intro/README.md

 The dot command will replay the last operation you performed.
 That may seem like a silly thing to do, but using the dot command effectively will drastically improve your efficiency.
 Often times in development, you need to perform the same edit throughout a file or function.

+> __Exercise 8a__:
+> The following lines have incorrect historical quotes,
+> I'm not sure what the correct quotes are, but as a
+> first step lets just delete what's in the quotes
+> to avoid any future issues
+>
+> Abe Lincoln - "Don't trust everything you see on the internet"
+> Ruth Bader Ginsburg - "The executive and legaslative branches are the best"
+> Shia LaBeouf - "It's time to stop pursuing your dreams"

 There are 3 parts to effective dot usage:

 ### Make edits in a repeatable way